- Identify the problem

 Just like a diet, significantly restricting your expenses will only increase your appetite to spend.
 Plan a little wiggle room in your budget to treat yourself.

 Do you have bad credit?
-If that’s the case, the financing offers you receive will have higher rates.
+That means you'll be offered higher rates on financing.
 Why?
 Because you present a greater risk for the financial institution.
-Here are some tricks to improve your credit rating.
+Here are a few tips to improve your credit score:

-After that, you can start saving to finance other goals, such as your retirement, your children's education or a trip.
+Next, you can start saving to finance other goals, like retirement, travel or your children's education.